UlisesGE/ATACseq/DifferentialAnalysis.md

 #Overlap of both consensus can be visualized on a Venn map
 #dba.plotVenn(Cl13_vs_Naive_occupancy, Cl13_vs_Naive_occupancy$masks$Consensus, main = "Overlap of Cl13 and Naive")
 ```
+It is important to note that DiffBind merges peaks that have an overlap of at least 1 bp.
+This can be replicated on csaw if needed.
 ### Normalization
 There are multiple normalization methods in DiffBind.
 Reske et al. recommend Reads in peaks for ATAC seq:
 ```R